mallorysmith64/software-developer-portfolio/README.md

 # My Portfolio

+**Welcome!** :smiley:

-Checkout my portfolio :smiley: https://my-portfolio-mallorysmith64.netlify.com/ </br>
+Checkout my portfolio here: https://my-portfolio-mallorysmith64.netlify.com/ </br>

 Portfolio Features Coming Soon:
 1) Tetris Deluxe is currently underdevelopment, but when it's finished it will be added to my list of projects.